 Bea scrambled to her feet.

 “You look a state,” the newly arrived godmother said.

 Bea glanced down at her homemade dress.
 It was covered in tiny thorns and bits of leaf, and one of the patches she had attempted to sew on was coming loose.

-“I fell,” Bea said, brushing away some of the worst of the evidence.
+“I fell,” she said, brushing away the worst of the evidence.
 “From the hill, I mean.
 Yes.
 I fell down here.”

 The godmother, a pixie, rolled her eyes.
 “Sleeping on the job, I suppose?”

 “I need you to take this and drop it off with the Indexer at the Grand, if you think you can manage, that is,” the godmother said, shoving a large, leather-bound Book into Bea’s arms.

 “Please don’t make a fuss.
 I’ve got a new Plot starting at midnight.
 I don’t have the time to get back to Ænathlin, fight my way through the Grand, drop off the Book, and then get back here again.”